 As noted in the final power reactor security rule, the Commission also anticipated that licensees would have to conduct site-specific analyses to determine what changes were necessary to implement the rule's requirements, and that these changes could be accomplished through a variety of licensing mechanisms, including exemptions.
-Since issuance of the final rule, the Commission has rejected generic industry requests to extend the rule's compliance date for all operating nuclear power plants, but noted that the Commission's regulations provide mechanisms for individual licensees, with good cause, to apply for relief from the compliance date (Reference: June 4, 2009, letter from R.W.
-Borchardt, NRC, to M.S.
-Fertel, Nuclear Energy Institute).
+Since issuance of the final rule, the Commission has rejected generic industry requests to extend the rule's compliance date for all operating nuclear power plants, but noted that the Commission's regulations provide mechanisms for individual licensees, with good cause, to apply for relief from the compliance date (Reference: June 4, 2009, letter from R. W. Borchardt, NRC, to M. S. Fertel, Nuclear Energy Institute).
 The licensee's request for an exemption is, therefore, consistent with the approach set forth by the Commission and discussed in the June 4, 2009, letter.

-Watts Bar Schedule Exemption Request
+Sequoyah Schedule Exemption Request

 The licensee provided detailed information in its November 6, 2009, letter, as supplemented by letter dated January 11, 2010, requesting an exemption.
 The NRC staff finds that the licensee has provided an adequate basis for the exemption request as well as appropriate detailed justification that describes the reason additional time is needed.
-Specifically, the WBN, Units 1 and 2 will be undertaking multiple large scope modifications to the physical protection program through four interrelated projects that require multiple supporting sub-tasks.
-These sub-tasks must be completed in sequence due to the complex interconnectivity of each project to other program components.
+Specifically, the SQN will be undertaking multiple large scope modifications to the physical protection program through three interrelated projects that require multiple supporting subtasks.
+These subtasks must be completed in sequence due to the complex interconnectivity of each project to other program components.
 The licensee has provided sufficiently detailed technical information that supports the described solution for meeting the identified requirements.
-Because of the large scope of the proposed modifications and upgrades, significant engineering analysis, design, and planning are required to ensure system effectiveness upon completion of the four projects.
+Because of the large scope of the proposed modifications and upgrades, significant engineering analysis, design, and planning are required to ensure system effectiveness upon completion of the three projects.
 In addition to projectspecific tasks and procurement details, the TVA has also identified a variety of site-specific considerations that will impact the final completion date, such as refueling outages, manpower resources, engineering/design changes during construction, and/or weather conditions that may impact completion milestones.
 As with all construction activities, the licensee must also account for site-specific safety and construction methods regarding the areas in which work is to be performed, the location of existing infrastructure such as buried power lines, and/or unanticipated delays that could significantly impact the project schedules.
 These site-specific safety and construction methods must be accounted for in the proposed schedule that, in turn, impacts the final compliance date requested.
-The TVA has contracted a common provider to perform design work at two other TVA sites concurrently with work required at the WBN, Units 1 and 2.
-The licensee has provided a coordinated/combined schedule for all four projects at WBN, Units 1 and 2 that outlines the sequence in which work must be conducted to ensure effective system connectivity.
+The licensee has provided a coordinated/combined schedule for all three projects at SQN that outlines the sequence in which work must be conducted to ensure effective system connectivity.
 The required tasks/changes must be completed in sequence at each site to support all program upgrades being performed and to ensure effective connectivity of each project.

-The upgrades that the licensee identified within their exemption request support their solution for meeting the three specified requirements, and the proposed schedule is supported by the complexity and scope of the projects described to include tasks and sub-tasks, timing issues, and potential delays.
+The upgrades that the licensee identified within their exemption request support their solution for meeting the requirements.